jacopofar/fleximatcher/README.md

 	contains(String text,String pattern)
 will return true if a substring of text matches the pattern.
 It works exactly like matches(String text,String pattern) but will match strings containing a match.

-__NOTE__: if given a pattern P and a string X, not always the fact that matches(X,P) is true means that contains(S+X+E,P) with arbitrary strings S and E will be true.
-Rules can decide to annotate differently the same span based on the surrounding text; for example, maximum entropy PoS taggers can assign a different tag to a token based on the surrounding words.
+__NOTE__: if given a pattern P and a string X, the fact that matches(X,P) is true doesn't necessarily mean that contains(S+X+E,P) with arbitrary strings S and E will be true.
+Rules can decide to annotate differently the same span based on the surrounding text; for example, PoS taggers can assign a different tag to a token based on the surrounding words.